-The Department must publish and disseminate the criteria it will use in evaluating and recommending projects for funding before submitting the first cycle of recommended projects.
-Under the bill, the Department would have to post the criteria on its website.
+Previously, the Department had publish and disseminate the criteria it was going to use in evaluating and recommending projects for funding before submitting the first cycle of recommended projects.
+Under the bill, the Department must post the criteria on its website.